 2. Choose a Provider

 Next, choose a provider for your plan.
-Most brokerage firms, including online ones, can set up this type of plan for you.
-Look for a provider with a good reputation, low fees, and the kinds of investments you want for your fund.
+Most brokerage firms, including online brokerages, can set up this type of plan for you.
+Look for a financial institution with a good reputation, low fees, and the kinds of investments you want for your fund.

 3. Open the Account